veaba/tensorflow-docs/docs/tf.distribute/get_replica_context.md

-[tf.distribute.ReplicaContext](https://tensorflow.google.cn/api_docs/python/tf/distribute/ReplicaContext)Returns the current  or None.
+Returns the current `tf.distribute.ReplicaContext` or `None`.
 ### Aliases:
-- tf.compat.v1.distribute.get_replica_context
+- `tf.compat.v1.distribute.get_replica_context`
-- tf.compat.v2.distribute.get_replica_context
+- `tf.compat.v2.distribute.get_replica_context`

 ```
  tf.distribute.get_replica_context()
 ```
-Returns None if in a cross-replica context.
+Returns `None` if in a cross-replica context.
 #### Note that execution:
-[tf.distribute.Strategy](https://tensorflow.google.cn/api_docs/python/tf/distribute/Strategy)Most  methods may only be executed in a cross-replica context, in a replica context you should use the API of the tf.distribute.ReplicaContext object returned by this method instead.
+Most `tf.distribute.Strategy` methods may only be executed in a cross-replica context, in a replica context you should use the API of the `tf.distribute.ReplicaContext` object returned by this method instead.

 ```
  assert tf.distribute.get_replica_context() is not None  # default